Read about Hindalco Industries and 4 other stocks below:

 “Additionally, with our engine-agnostic portfolio supporting regulatory developments in the country toward electric vehicle (EV) adoption, we firmly believe we are poised to capitalize on these factors and drive long-term growth.”
 It added.

 Revenue from operations more than doubled, or increased 142% year on year, to Rs 238 crore from Rs 98.25 crore in the previous quarter.
-EBITDA increased 686 basis points to 22.1%, up from 15.2% in the previous year’s quarter.
+EBITDA increased 686 basis points to 22.1%, up from 15.2% in the previous year’s quarter and as of today’s date, this is Monte Carlo Fashions share price.

 During the quarter, the company experienced strong volume growth, owing primarily to the economy’s opening up as a result of a reduction in COVID 19 cases and the removal of lockdown restrictions in the majority of geographies.